shivasankarka/HEPJo/README.md

 ## Quick Start

 HEPJo is currently under development and does not yet have comprehensive documentation.
-Please refer to the tests and example code to explore the full range of functionalities available.
+Please refer to the docstrings and [example code](https://github.com/shivasankarka/HEPJo/blob/main/docs/doc.mojo) to explore the full range of functionalities available.

 ```mojo
 import hepjo as hj